casys-utokyo/fadec/README.md

 ## 8. Evaluate results

 - Place [`./eval/cpp`](./eval/cpp) and [`./eval/cpp_with_ptq`](./eval/cpp_with_ptq) on ZCU104.
-- Execute C++ implementations by the following command.
+- Execute C++ implementations by the following commands.

     ```bash
     $ cd /path/to/cpp